NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, attic, attic - vented, attic - unvented, crawlspace, crawlspace - vented, crawlspace - unvented, crawlspace - conditioned, other exterior, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The location of water heater.
-If not provided, the OS-HPXML default (see `HPXML Water Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-water-heating-systems>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Water Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-water-heating-systems>`_) is used.

 Options
 *******